-Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation).
-Contrary to the Public Order Act 1986 X Articles, images, speeches or videos that promote terrorism; content encouraging people to commit acts of terrorism; websites made by terrorist organisations; videos of terrorist attacks.
-X Sending or delivering letters or other articles for the purpose of causing distress or anxiety (this includes electronic communication).
-Contrary to the Malicious Communications Act 1988. Х Pornography Х Promotion of any kind of discrimination Х Threatening behaviour, including promotion of physical violence or mental harm х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute x Using school systems to run a private business Х Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the school / academy Х Infringing copyright Х Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) х Creating or propagating computer viruses or other harmful files х Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х File sharing х Use of social media х Use of messaging apps х Use of video broadcasting eg Youtube х
+Articles, images, speeches or videos that promote terrorism; content Х encouraging people to commit acts of terrorism; websites made by terrorist organisations; videos of terrorist attacks.
+Sending or delivering letters or other articles for the purpose of causing distress or anxiety (this includes electronic communication).
+Contrary to the Malicious Communications Act 1988. х Pornography Х Promotion of any kind of discrimination Х Threatening behaviour, including promotion of physical violence or mental harm Х Any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using school systems to run a private business Х Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the Trust x Infringing copyright Х Revealing or publicising confidential or proprietary information (eg financial / personal information, databases, computer / network access codes and passwords) х Creating or propagating computer viruses or other harmful files Х Unfair usage (downloading / uploading large files that hinders others in their use of the internet) Х File sharing х Use of social media х Use of messaging apps х Use of video broadcasting eg Youtube х

-18 Reporting incidents of misuse
+19 Reporting incidents of misuse

-- 18.1 The Trust has a duty of care to all students and staff to ensure they are safe to work, learn and develop unimpeded by fear. - 18.2 Any incidents of misuse must be reported to a member of the SLT or the DSL as soon as possible.
+- 19.1 The Trust has a duty of care to all pupils and staff to ensure they are safe to work, learn and develop unimpeded by fear. - 19.2 Any incidents of misuse must be reported to a member of the SLT or the DSL as soon as possible.
 Any reported incidents will be taken seriously.
+If staff have concerns about an adult, this must be reported in line with the Trust's safeguarding procedures.
+Please refer to HR24 Allegations of Abuse Made Against Adults and HR42 Low-Level Concerns Policy. - 19.3 Where bullying is found to have taken place by any means, whether onsite or off-site, including cyber bullying, robust action will be taken to protect the well-being of pupils and staff.

-- 18.3 Where bullying is found to have taken place by any means, whether onsite or off-site, including cyber bullying, robust action will be taken to protect the well-being of students and staff. - 18.4 In all our communications, whether written, spoken, texted, emailed or published on websites, we must treat other people with respect.
-Even if we disagree with another person, fall out with them, or become angry with them, we should state our case clearly and respectfully. - 18.5 Staff wishing to report concerns about other members of staff may wish, if they feel it is appropriate, to refer to HR23 Whistleblowing Policy.
+- 19.4 In all our communications, whether written, spoken, texted, emailed or published on websites, we must treat other people with respect.
+Even if we disagree with another person, fall out with them, or become angry with them, we should state our case clearly and respectfully. - 19.5 Staff can, if they wish, refer to HR23 Whistleblowing Policy.

-19 Responding to incidents of misuse involving students
+20 Responding to incidents of misuse involving pupils

-19.1 If there is any suspicion that any student has been involved in inappropriate or unsuitable activity the DSL or a Designated Safeguarding Officer (DSO) at the relevant Academy is to be contacted immediately.
+20.1 If there is any suspicion that any pupil has been involved in inappropriate or unsuitable activity the DSL or a Designated Safeguarding Officer (DSO) at the relevant setting is to be contacted immediately.

-The contact details for the DSL and DSOs of each Academy will be posted appropriately throughout the Academy and all staff are to be made aware of the DSL and DSOs at staff briefings on a regular basis and as part of staff induction.
+The contact details for the DSL and DSOs of each setting will be posted appropriately throughout the setting and all staff are to be made aware of the DSL and DSOs at staff briefings on a regular basis and as part of staff induction.
 In the event that a DSL or a DSO is not immediately available, a member of the Senior Leadership Team is to be alerted at once (in line with the Trust's safeguarding procedures).